 Make sure you grab from the msp430 section, not the other cores...
 There's only two header files, and one short c file.
 Then it's all dupes for different cores (not sure if 100% alike, but we only want msp430).

-This library is poorly done.
+Well this library is shit.
 Had to manually add an include to EtherEncLibUdp.cpp for the dtostrf.h file.
 I also had to put that file somewhere it could be found.
-I think you can put it in the etherenc library folder, but perhaps I'm wrong and it should be in the reference folder of Arduino.
-One of those places.